Clemenciah/Speech-Recognition-AMMI-Project/README.md

 # Data Collection
 The audio data in Swahili language was recorded using the Lig-AIkuma android app.
 This repository contains 2h recorded audio from 12300 words split into sentences of maximum length of 20 words per sentence.
 The text used in this recording is from the book of Joshua in the Bible from Chapter 1-10.
+The repo contains the audio recorded on lig-aikuma and the preprocessed text elicited for recording the audio.